cmk/rings/README.md

 Perhaps the easiest way to demonstrate the differences between the three families is through their respective universal folds:

 ```
--- No additive or multiplicative unit.
+-- No additive or multiplicative sunit.
 foldPresemiring :: Semiring r => (a -> r) -> NonEmpty (NonEmpty a) -> r
 foldPresemiring = foldMap1 . product1

--- No multiplicative unit.
+-- No multiplicative sunit.
 foldNonunital :: (Monoid r, Semiring r) => (a -> r) -> [NonEmpty a] -> r
 foldNonunital = foldMap . product

--- Additive & multiplicative units.
+-- Additive & multiplicative sunits.
 foldUnital :: (Monoid r, Semiring r) => (a -> r) -> [[a]] -> r
-foldUnital = foldMap . product -- ≡ const mempty if unit = mempty
+foldUnital = foldMap . product -- ≡ const mempty if sunit = mempty
 ```

-The functions `product` and `product1` simply apply multiplication (with `unit` as the root in the case of `foldMap`) instead of addition, for example:
+The functions `product` and `product1` simply apply multiplication (with `sunit` as the root in the case of `foldMap`) instead of addition, for example:

 ```
 product :: (Foldable t, Monoid r, Semiring r) => (a -> r) -> t a -> r
-product f = foldr' ((><) . f) unit
+product f = foldr' ((><) . f) sunit
 ```

 ## Dioids

-Given a commutative monoid (R,+,ε) unit can define a reflexive and transitive binary relation, referred to as the canonical preorder and denoted ≤:
+Given a commutative monoid (R,+,ε) sunit can define a reflexive and transitive binary relation, referred to as the canonical preorder and denoted ≤:

 a ≤ b ⇔ ∃ c ∈ R: b = a + c